 Many jobs in the US require employees to hold a bachelor’s degree.
 Some require even more coursework at US graduate schools.
 But neither graduation nor a specific college degree automatically qualifies you to work in certain professions in the US.
 For some jobs, you need US licensure.

 In the US, licensure is intended to ensure the public that a person is competent to practice in that profession.

-The following professions require US licensure before you are legally allowed to practice it in the US:
+The following professions require a professional US license before you are legally allowed to practice it in the US:

 These are not the only professions that require US licensure.
 However, they are well-known and sought-after professions.

 Each licensed profession has an organization that monitors and represents the interests of the profession.
 While it is not mandatory for licensed professionals to join the national organizations, most will need to join the state organizations where they wish to practice.

 It is important for foreign professionals to contact US licensure organizations to determine what they will need to do to become licensed in the US.
 Licensure can make all the difference when you are looking for a job in the US.